minhaj1997/Cardio-Insight-Digital-Twin/README.md

 ## Troubleshooting

 - If port 8050 is already in use, you can modify the port in `docker-compose.yml`
-- If port 3307 is already in use, you can modify the MySQL port in `docker-compose.yml`
+- If port 5001 is already in use, you can modify the port in `docker-compose.yml`
 - Make sure the dataset file is in the correct location: `heart datasets/Metabolic Syndrome_Minhas Open data set.xlsx`
+- If the API container name is different, use `docker ps` to check the correct container name

 ## Contributing